 - Where available, URLs for the references have been provided.

-Style of submissions must be of academic standards and constant throughout the manuscripts.
-English spelling should be used.
+- Style of submissions must be of academic standards and consistent throughout the manuscripts.
+UK English spelling is preferred.

 Work published in the IALS Student Law Review is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.